Vinyl-Davyl/Vinyl-Davyl/README.md

 ---

-### Not just your Ordinary DEV!
+### The Nothing!

-- ✨ Why Chase, When I'm the catch..
+-  ✨ Why chase, when I'm the catch..
-- 🔭 Working hard to Improve my Emotional Intelligence
-- 🎍 I’m currently learning alot of things rn
-- 👨🏽‍🍳 Looking to collaborate with other devs and contribute more to OpenSource
+-  👨🏽‍🍳 Looking to collaborate with other devs and contribute more to Opensource
-- 💬 Ask me about Anything
 -  📫 Is there a Gig?
 Or an Urgent deal?
-Hit me up through my mail, twitter or linkedin
+Hit me up through my Mail, Twitter or Linkedin
-- 🗿 Pronouns: He/Him
 -  ⚡ Drive: Maybe, we are suppose to break, so that through the cracks our flowers can grow

-### Latest Blog Posts
+-  🎍 Curiousity or Creativity
+- 💬  Before Vinyl, there was SirHolmes

+### Occasional ✒️ Piece

 <!-- BLOG-POST-LIST:START -->
 - [Understanding the Role of Husky, ESLint and Prettier: Reasons for Adoption and Implementation Guidelines](https://vinyldavyl.hashnode.dev/understanding-the-role-of-husky-eslint-and-prettier-reasons-for-adoption-and-implementation-guidelines)